How to Find the Best Bike for Arthritic Knees

 velotric-bike-nomad-1

-If you’ve got bad knees, you’re not alone: 1 in 4 Americans have chronic knee pain.
+If you’ve got bad knees, you’re not alone: one in four Americans have chronic knee pain.

 One common cause of those creaky, achy joints?
 Arthritis.